 Limits and Quotas

-Most all species have limits and quotas to ensure sustainable harvesting and a healthy stock for future populations.
+Most species have limits and quotas to ensure sustainable harvesting and a healthy stock for future populations.
 There are daily bag limits (the amount allowed to be harvested each day), total allowable catch (the limit within a specific timeframe, often seasonal), and size limits that set the minimum size (and sometimes maximums with a slot limit) allowed to be harvested in order to allow fish to reach reproductive maturity.

 Seasons